Three Schur functors related to pre-Lie algebras: Functorial PBW theorems

-From this observation and \cite[Th.~3.1]{DT2019}, it immediately follows that a functorial PBW type theorem for associative universal enveloping algebras holds if and only if the endofunctor $\partial(\calP)$ is a free right $\calP$-module; in this case, the endofunctor $\calY$ that generates that right module satisfies $\calY(A)\cong \mathsf{UA}(A)$ naturally with respect to $\calP$-algebra morphisms.
+From this observation and \cite[Th.~3.1]{DT2019}, it immediately follows that a functorial PBW type theorem for universal multiplicative enveloping algebras holds if and only if the Schur functor $\partial(\calP)$ is a free right $\calP$-module; in this case, the Schur functor $\calY$ that generates that right module satisfies $U_{\calP}(A)\cong\calY\circ_{\mathbb{I}}A$ naturally with respect to $\calP$-algebra morphisms.